emito69/Solidity_TP2/README.md

 ```

 <hr>
-<h6 align="center"> This README provides comprehensive documentation for developers and users of the auction contract.
-The clear structure and detailed explanations make it easy to understand and implement the auction system.</h6>
 <h6 align="center"> "El blockchain no es solo tecnología, es una revolución en la forma como intercambiamos valor y confianza." - Anónimo.</h6>